Trademark Class 43 in India: Hotels, Restaurants & Accommodation Services

 The cost for registering a Class 43 trademark in India is around ₹4,500 for individuals or startups and ₹9,000 for companies per class, excluding professional service fees.

-Ready to protect your restaurant, café, or hotel services?
-Get started with RegisterKaro today and secure your trademark for hotels with ease.
+Start your Class 43 trademark registration with RegisterKaro today and secure your trademark for hotels with ease.
 Contact us today!

 Trademark Classes Similar to Class 43